Moumita-Mukherjee1234/codsoft-task-3/README.md

 this is a to do list<br>
 in this user can add,delete,exit <br>
-and can enter the time to ge it done by<br>
+and can enter the time to get it done by<br>
 and the description of work